ccrenfroe/FSOLG/Web_Scraper/Reqs_for_Scraper.md

 In the terminal, use the command echo $PATH

 An example case: Using selenium with Firefox on Linux.
-Installation done with [this](https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu) quICK guide.
+Installation done with [this](https://askubuntu.com/questions/870530/how-to-install-geckodriver-in-ubuntu) quick guide.

 ## Sources
 https://towardsdatascience.com/data-science-skills-web-scraping-javascript-using-python-97a29738353f